mszymaczek/MyHangman-Moto/README.md

 Programming has recently become my hobby and main free time interest as it has been growing on me for last several months.
-I have started some courses on Frontend (HTML, CSS and JS) recently but applying for Codecademy I paused that path and started learning C#.
+I have started some courses on Frontend (HTML, CSS and JS) recently but applying for Motorola Academy I paused that path and started learning C#.
 I found programming a pleasing and fulfilling activity, especially when code, made from scratch, starts to work.
 Coding also stimulates my creativity and I find it quite satisfying.

 As late Steve Jobs once said: “The only way to do great work is to love what you do.
 If you haven't found it yet, keep looking.
 Don't settle.”
 I think programming might be 'the thing' in my case...